Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Main Results

 We next derive the asymptotic expression of $E_{0}^{(n)}(\alpha,\tau)$.
 Define

-with the supremum taken over all $W$ defined on finite alphabets.
-The alphabet size of $W$ can be restricted to be no larger than $2$, which will be proven in Section \ref{subsec:Comparison-to-Alon,} by using the dual expression for $\psi$.
-Based on $\psi$, the asymptotic expression of $E_{0}^{(n)}$ is characterized in the following theorem. \begin{thm}[Asymptotics of $E_{0}^{(n)}$] Assume that $\mathcal{X}$ is a compact metric space (which hence is Polish) and $\mathcal{Y}$ is an arbitrary Polish space.
-Assume that $c$ is bounded.
-Under Assumption 2, for any $(\alpha,\tau)$ in the interior of $\mathrm{dom}\psi$, it holds that
+with the supremum taken over all $W$ defined on finite alphabets. \begin{thm} The alphabet size of $W$ in \eqref{eq:psi} can be restricted to be no larger than $2$. \end{thm} We will restate this theorem in Theorem \ref{thm:psi} in Section \ref{subsec:dual}, and the proof of Theorem \ref{thm:psi} is provided in Section \ref{sec:dual}.
+It is worth noting that bounding the alphabet size of $W$ is not obvious as that for the function $\conv{\phi}$ in \eqref{eq:phi_lce-1}, since the auxiliary random variable $W$ here does no longer play the role of the convex combination in the lower convex envelope.
+So, Carathéodory's theorem cannot be applied.
+Instead, our proof of Theorem \ref{thm:The-alphabet-size} is based on the dual expression of $\psi$.